mavam/gitdub/README.md

     github:
       - id: mavam/gitdub
-        subject: '[foo]'           # Override global '[git]' subject prefix.
+        subject: '[git/gitdub]'    # Overrides global '[git]' subject prefix.
-        from: [vallentin@icir.org] # Overrides global sender.
+        from: vallentin@icir.org   # Overrides global sender.
+        to: [vallentin@icir.org]   # Overrides global receivers.

       - id: mavam/.*
         from: mavam                # Overrides global sender.

 Note the regular expression in the second entry.
 This enables the configuration of entire sets of repositories.
-Since gitdub processes the list sequentially in order of definition, the settings of the first match apply.
-For example, a subsequent entry for `mavam/foo` would never match.
+Since gitdub processes the list sequentially in order of definition, only settings from the first match apply.
+For example, appending an entry for `mavam/foo` would never match.

 ### Restricting Access